aws/amazon-ecs-agent/README.md

 * `sudo stop ecs`

 ### Updates
-A naive update method exists to pull tarballs from S3.
-Updating at present is very manual, and requires the following
-steps:
+Updates to the Amazon ECS Container Agent should be performed through the Amazon ECS Container Agent.
+In the case where an update failed and the Amazon ECS Container Agent is no longer functional, a rollback can be initiated as follows:

 1. `sudo stop ecs`
-2. `sudo /usr/libexec/amazon-ecs-init update-cache`
+2. `sudo /usr/libexec/amazon-ecs-init reload-cache`
-3. `docker rm ecs-agent`
-4. `docker rmi amazon/amazon-ecs-agent:latest`
-5. `sudo start ecs`
+3. `sudo start ecs`

 ## License